lamini-ai/lamini/README.md

 [![Python 3.7+](https://img.shields.io/badge/python-3.7+-blue.svg)](https://www.python.org/downloads/release/python-370/)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-This is the repo for the Lamini ChatGPT project, which aims to build and share an instruction-following model with CC-BY license that allows commercial use.
+This is the repo for the Lamini project, which aims to build and share an instruction-following model with CC-BY license that allows commercial use.
 The repo contains:

 - The [52K data](#data-release) used for fine-tuning the model.
 - The code for [generating the data](#data-generation-process).

 ### Authentication to Lamini

 Ready to configure your API key?
-It's easy-peasy!
-Create a secret config file and put your key in it to get started.
+It's easy-peasy! 🔑

 First, navigate to your [Lamini account page](https://app.powerml.co) to retrieve your unique API key.
-Remember to keep this key a secret and don't expose it in any client-side code or share it with others.
+Remember to keep this key a secret, and don't expose it in any client-side code or share it with others.

-Next, create a config file , like so:
+Next, create a config file, like so:

 ```
 mkdir ~/.powerml
-touch ~/.powerml/configure_llama.yaml
+touch ~/.powerml/configure_llama.yaml # backend system names
 ```

-Finally, open it with a text editor and place your key in it:
+Finally, open the file with a text editor and place your key in it:

 ```
 production:
     key: "<YOUR-KEY-HERE>"
 ```

 The best part?
-The [Lamini python package](https://pypi.org/project/llama-llm) will automatically load your key from this config file for you, so you don't have to worry about it.
+The [Lamini python package](https://pypi.org/project/llama-llm) will automatically load your key from this config file for you, so you don't have to worry about it. 🙌

-If you're running Lamini in a docker container, make sure to copy/mount this file inside the container.
+If you're running Lamini in a docker container, make sure to copy/mount this file inside the container. 🐳

-Configuring your Lamini API key has never been so easy!

 See our [API docs](https://powerml.github.io/auth/) for more details.

-### Run Using Python
+### Run Using Python 🐍

 Install python dependencies